ddnexus/pagy/docs/migration-guide.md

 #### Cleanup the Models

-One of the most noticeable difference between the legacy gems and Pagy is that Pagy doesn't mess at all with the models (read the reasons [here](/index.md#stay-away-from-the-models)).
+One of the most noticeable difference between the legacy gems and Pagy is that Pagy doesn't mess at all with the models.

 The other gems are careless about adding methods, scopes, and even configuration settings to them, so you will find different kinds of statements scattered around in your models.
 You should remove them all and eventually add the equivalent code where it makes sense to Pagy, which of course _is absolutely not_ in the models.